 Wellbeing Resources for Members

-Practice Well is an initiative by The Law Society of Singapore to curate and produce programmes and resources aimed at helping all legal professionals find their balance to thrive in this ever increasingly hectic industry and profession.
+Practice Well is an initiative by the Law Society to curate and produce programmes and resources to help legal professionals find their balance to thrive in the profession.

-In January 2022, The Law Society of Singapore launched its first-ever Practice Well Week, which aimed to raise awareness about mental health and wellbeing in the legal profession in Singapore, and inspire action for members to become more proactive about their wellbeing.
+In January 2022 the Law Society launched its first-ever Practice Well Week, to raise awareness about mental health and wellbeing in the legal profession, and encourage members to be more proactive about their wellbeing across five core pillars – Emotional, Social, Intellectual, Occupational, Physical.

-The various resources and activities shared with members, as well as resources to set up your career for long term wellbeing, can be accessed by clicking on the links below.
+The various resources and activities can be accessed by clicking on the links below.

 - “It’s Time to Talk About Mental Health in Asia’s Legal Industry” – Law.com